BerkeleyLibrary/wowza/README.md

 - Look for email from Wowza to `libraryit@berkeley.edu` containing the license key (should be a string of the form `EDEV4-XXXXX-XXXXX-XXXXX-XXXXX-XXXXX-XXXXXXXXXXXX`)
   - **Note:** this email should also include the expiration information

-### Update the new license key in the `lap/wowza` repo
+### Update the new license key in the repo's secrets

-On the master branch of this repository:
+On the `main` branch of this repository:

-- Locate the `.env` file in the root of the repo
+- Locate your `.env` file in your working copy
-  - **Note:** ordinarily `.env` files aren't checked in, but this one is.
-It doesn't end up in the container.
 - Update:
   1. the WOWZA_LICENSE_KEY value
   2. the "generated" date comment